 A record of staff training courses and briefings will be maintained via the school's Emergency Management Plan.
-A record of all staff anaphylaxis management twice yearly briefing sessions are kept in the Child Safe Evidence Folder in the General Office.
+A record of all staff anaphylaxis management twice yearly briefing sessions are maintained and recorded by the School Nurse and presiding Assistant Principal.

-The principal will ensure that while students at risk of anaphylaxis are under the care or supervision of the school outside of normal class activities, including in the school yard, at camps and excursions, or at special event days, there is a sufficient number of school staff present who have been trained in anaphylaxis management.
+The Principal will ensure that while students at risk of anaphylaxis are under the care or supervision of the school outside of normal class activities, including in the school yard, at camps and excursions, or at special event days, there is a sufficient number of school staff present who have been trained in anaphylaxis management.